-10. Does this activity bring groups / communities into increased contact with each other? (e.g. in schools, neighbourhood, workplace) ✓ Yes No Please provide detail: The consultation process for the Core Strategy has been fully inclusive.
+10. Does this activity bring groups / communities into increased contact with each

+other?

+(e.g. in schools, neighbourhood, workplace)

+✓ Yes No

+Please provide detail:

+The consultation process for the Core Strategy has been fully inclusive.

 Within the document several policies contribute directly to fostering improved relationships within the community.
 Inclusive and high quality design within the public realm aims to increase its use by members of the community and help to promote positive interaction.
 Essential services and facilities and new employment opportunities are encouraged to locate within a short walking distance of peoples homes or to be easily accessible by public transport, helping to advance equality of opportunity.
 Where possible, new housing developments are required include different sizes and types of home that are tenure blind at a mix of densities, again encouraging positive interaction between people in order to help build sustainable and confident communities.
+Action required:

+No further action required.

+11. Could this activity be perceived as benefiting one group at the expense of another?

+✓ Yes No

+Please provide detail:

+Although it promotes regeneration and is often the most sustainable option, focussing development in the M65 Corridor may be to the detriment of people in rural areas and the peripheral West Craven towns.

+Action required:

-Action required: No further action required.
-11. Could this activity be perceived as benefiting one group at the expense of another? ✓ Yes No Please provide detail: Although it promotes regeneration and is often the most sustainable option, focussing development in the M65 Corridor may be to the detriment of people in rural areas and the peripheral West Craven towns.
-Action required: All policies undergo a thorough and independent sustainability appraisal (AMEC Environment & Infrastructure UK Ltd.) to ensure that they represent the most appropriate response given the need to balance the economic, social and environmental objectives of the strategy.
+All policies undergo a thorough and independent sustainability appraisal using a toolkit prepared by consultants (AMEC Environment & Infrastructure UK Ltd., April 2007) as the basis for their assessment.
+This helps to achieve consistency, ensuring that the chosen policy response is the most appropriate given the need to balance the economic, social and environmental objectives of the strategy.

 The rural proofing of policies is an integral part of the policy writing process, rather than a stand alone assessment on completion of the strategy.

 This approach ensures that any potential impacts that could result in unlawful discrimination or harassment are identified and eliminated at an early stage.

 12. Could this activity be perceived as benefiting the health of any one group?

 Yes ✓ No

 Please provide detail:

 N/A

 Action required:

 N/A

 13. Could this activity be perceived as enhancing or creating community safety issues?

 ✓ Yes No

 Please provide detail:

-Enhancing community safety is a key objective for policies addressing the public realm and the design of premises.
+Enhancing community safety is a key objective for policies addressing the public realm and the design of new premises.

 SO3 (Design) and SO7 (Town Centres) in particular seek to promote high quality design that helps to reduce the potential for criminal activity.
-Even though crime figures have fallen in Pendle, people's fear of crime remains a concern.
-Good design in the public realm, particularly in and around town centres where we are seeking to promote a more inclusive night-time economy, can make a significant contribution to reducing the fear of crime.
+Even though crime figures have fallen in Pendle, public perceptions about the fear of crime remain a concern.
+Good design in the public realm, particularly in and around town centres where a more inclusive night-time economy is being promoted, can help to make a significant contribution towards reducing the fear of crime.

 Action required:

 Development Management officers to ensure compliance with policy requirements that seek to maintain low crime levels.